ApeWorX/silverback/docs/userguides/platform.md

 which you can manage using [`silverback cluster vars`][silverback-cluster-vars] subcommand.

 The environment variable management system makes use of a concept called "Variable Groups" which are distinct collections of environment variables meant to be used together.
-These variable groups will help in managing the runtime environment of your Applications by allowing you to segregate different variables depending on each bot's needs.
+These variable groups will help in managing the runtime environment of your Bots by allowing you to segregate different variables depending on each bot's needs.

 To create an environment group, use the [`silverback cluster vars new`][silverback-cluster-vars-new] command and give it a name and a set of related variables.
 For instance, it may make sense to make a group of variables for your favorite Ape plugins or services, such as RPC Providers, Blockchain Data Indexers, Etherscan, etc.